DanHChampion/BlockusAI/README.md

-# BlockusAI
+# BlokusAI
-Creating an AI to play and win Blockus
+Creating an AI to play and win Blokus

 # Badges